sighupio/fury-getting-started/fury-on-vms/README.md

 ### Self-signed certificate

-If you are using the first approach, you need to have at hand the files tls.key tls.crt and ca.crt.
+If you are using the first approach, you need to have at hand the `tls.key`, `tls.crt`, and `ca.crt` files.
-If you want to generate these files using openssl, you can run the following commands:
+To generate these files using `openssl`, you can run the following commands:

 ```bash
 openssl genrsa -out ca-key.pem 2048